StarRocks/starrocks/docs/faq/Sql_faq.md

 ## Does StarRocks support caching query results?

 StarRocks does not directly cache final query results.
-From v2.5 onwards, StarRocks uses the Query Cache feature to save the intermediate results of first-stage aggregation in the cache.
-New queries that are semantically equivalent to previous queries can reuse the cached computation results to accelerate computations.
-Query cache uses BE memory.
-For more information, see [Query cache](../using_starrocks/query_cache.md).
+StarRocks uses page cache to cache original data on BE memory.
+This allows subsequent queries to reuse the cached data and accelerates queries.
+You can enable Page Cache by setting the BE parameter `disable_storage_page_cache` to `false`.
+You can set the `storage_page_cache_limit` parameter in the `be.conf` file to specify the size of the page cache.
+The default value is 0.
+After you set this parameter, restart BEs for the settings to take effect.

 ## When a `Null` is included in the calculation, the calculation results of functions are false except for the ISNULL() function